The french traditional knife our grandfather used to carry is part of our history.

 Churchmen used it a lot in the 19th century.

-Highly appreciated by the clergy, this small straight knife was used to sharpen the goose-feathers for use as quills.
+Highly appreciated by the clergy, this small straight knife was used to sharpen the goose-feathers they used as quills.

 The Massu also called the Alsatian Nixdorf.